pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 This is the Open Biodiversity Knowledge Management System (OpenBiodiv, formerly known as OBKMS) RDF Guide.
-The guide is intended to explain to humans and to define for computers the data model of OpenBiodiv and aid its users in generating OpenBiodiv-compatible RDF and in creating working SPARQL queries or other extensions.
+The guide is intended to explain to humans and to define for computers the data model of OpenBiodiv and aid its users in generating OpenBiodiv-compatible RDF and in creating useful SPARQL queries or other extensions.

 This guide is a